MicrosoftDocs/VBA-Docs/api/Excel.Application.ProtectedViewWindowActivate.md

 ## Remarks

-For more information about how to use event procedures with the  **Application** object, see[Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+For more information about how to use event procedures with the  **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ## See also